soichih/sca-service-matlab1/README.md

 In the above script, the optimizatoin is repeated for five times with random intial conditions.

 ## MATLAB runtime execution

-As mentioned in the previous section (link here), we need to compile the matlab script on a machine with license.
-At present, we don't have license for matlab on OSG conect.
+As mentioned in the [lesson on basics of MATLAB compilation] (https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example), we need to compile the matlab script on a machine with license.
+At present, we don't have license for matlab on OSG-Conect.
 On a machine with matlab license, invoke the compiler `mcc`.
-We turn off all graphical options (-nodisplay), disable Java (-nojvm), and instruct MATLAB to run this program as a single-threaded application (-singleCompThread).
+It is important to turn off all graphical options (-nodisplay), disable Java (-nojvm), and instruct MATLAB to run this program as a single-threaded application (-singleCompThread).
 The flag -m means `c` language translation during compilation.

     mcc -m -R -singleCompThread -R -nodisplay -R -nojvm SA_Opt.m

 would produce the files: matrix, SA_Opt.sh, mccExcludedFiles.log and readme.txt files.
 The file `SA_Opt` is the compiled binary file that we would like to run on OSG Connect.

 ## Job execution and submission files